jinyeying/night-enhancement/README.md

-[Update] We have released demo code on Dec 28, 2022.
+[Update] We released the demo code on Dec 28, 2022.
 ```
 python demo.py
 ```

 ## Decomposition
-[Update] We have released decomposition code on Dec 28, 2022. run the code to layer decomposition, output light-effects layer, initial background layer.
+[Update] We released the decomposition code on Dec 28, 2022.
+Run the code to decomposition layers, output light-effects layer, and initial background layer.
 ```
 demo_decomposition.m
 ```